 We have no evidence that Arriva is violating the False Claims Act or is engaged in Medicare fraud.
 We wonder about all the other companies that are selling diabetic supplies or other DMEs.
 We count almost 20 companies actively peddling diabetic supplies.
 We would love to hear from anyone who has sales scripts or inside knowledge of how these companies are marketing their products.

-If you know of companies telemarketing products and billing Medicare or sending supplies not ordered, we would especially like to hear from you.
+If you know of companies telemarketing products and billing Medicare or sending supplies not ordered, we would like to speak with you.
+Medicare fraud costs taxpayers tens of billions of dollars each year.
+Concerned healthcare workers are our first line of defense.

 MahanyLaw – America’s Medicare Fraud Whistleblower Lawyers